 Today we're going to focus on Prague the capital of the Czech Republic.

-Prague Christmas Markets run from Dec 1 to Jan 1.
+Prague - the QTPrague Christmas Markets run from Dec 1 to Jan 1.
 Prague Christmas Markets stay open until New Year and are only part of the large selection of Christmas festivities.
 The 5th of December is Mikulas day (St. Nicholas Day) and marks the start of the Christmas period for Czechs.
 Starting at 4pm the event is a ceremony of sorts as 3 figures move around the Old Town Square with children following them.
 It doesn't sound very exciting but is a tradition that draws thousands.
 There is a mass held on Christmas Eve at 21.15 in the old town square, the largest outdoor worship event in the Czech calender.
 The most spectacular event is the New Years Eve party on the Charles Bridge and Old Town square where thousands of fireworks are let off and happy revelers join together to see in the new year.

 There are several Christmas Markets in Prague during the season but the most famous two are held in the Old Town Square and Wenceslas Square.
 The Prague Christmas markets consist of brightly decorated wooden huts, selling Czech handicrafts, hot food (corn on the cob, sausages and local specialties) and warm drinks.
 Outdoor Christmas shopping is so much easier with a cup of hot wine (svařené víno or svařák) in your hand!
 A good selection of Christmas stocking fillers can be found in the markets.
 Products include Czech glass, wooden toys, scented candles, hand-made jewellery, ceramic mugs, hats and scarves, puppets and Christmas tree ornaments.
 You can also see traditional foods made fresh right in front of you.